What Types of Papers Do Process Servers Serve?

 Legal cases are built on a foundation of accuracy.
 In fact, you can’t win a case without prioritizing accuracy from day one.
 That’s one of the reasons why you need to choose a process server who pays meticulous attention to detail and performs service of process with excellence and professionalism.

 Firefly Legal works with process servers nationwide, and we only contract with knowledgeable and experienced servers.
+Our network includes only experienced and well-trained individuals who understand both the technical and legal aspects of service of process.

 A good process server will: